Vincit/multi-user-test-runner/README.md

 By default the producer user is logged in by using the implemented `loginWithUser(USER user)` method.
 To change the test to use the consumer (i.e. current user definition) the `logInAs(LoginRole role)` method can be called at any point of the test method.
-This method takes `LoginRole.CREATOR` or `LoginRole.USER` as parameter.
+This method takes `LoginRole.PRODUCER` or `LoginRole.CONSUMER` as parameter.
 Normally after creating data with the producer user the user is changed before calling the method under test:

 ```java